GitYCC/TempDD/README.md

 ![banner](misc/banner.png)

-🚧 **Work In Progress** - This framework is under active development

 ## Overview

 TempDD is a template-driven development framework that enables structured human-AI collaboration through customizable workflows and agent-guided template interactions.